WhiteflagProtocol/whiteflag-java/docs/md/overview.md

 * the `WfMessage` class, representing a Whiteflag message with its operations (e.g. encoding, encryption, decoding, decryption).

-* the `WfBlockchainAccount` abstract class, representing a (virtual) blockchain account to or from which Whiteflag messages are sent.
-This is an abstract class, because its actual implementation depends on the blockchain.

-* the `WfBlockchainAddress` interface, defining how a blockchain address must be represented.
-Adresses are blockchain specific, but Whiteflag is blockchain agnostic.
-This interface defines how classes implementing blockchain functionality should provide Whiteflag with a blockchain address.
+* the `WfParticipant` interface, defining how an organisation, department, individual, or any grouping thereof must be represented.
+All these sorts of participant typically have one or more attributes such as a blockchain addresses, authentication information and encryption keys.
+This interface defines how these attributes are provided to instances of WFJL classes such as a `WfMessage`.

 ### Example